$\pi_\texttt{RL}$: Online RL Fine-tuning for Flow-based Vision-Language-Action Models: Experimental Results

 \subsubsection{Critic Design}

 \textbf{Placement.} We compare two critic placement strategies, one positioned after the action expert ($V_{\text{expert}}$) and the other after the VLM ($V_{\text{vlm}}$), with $\pi_0$ model on the LIBERO-Long task suite.
-As illustrated in \cref{fig:ablation_critic_design}, both placements yield comparable performance.
-However, we observe that $V_{\text{vlm}}$ exhibits slightly superior performance, lower value loss, and higher explained variance, despite not receiving the proprioceptive state as input.
+As illustrated in \cref{fig:ablation_critic_design}, we observe that $V_{\text{vlm}}$ exhibits slightly superior performance, lower value loss, and higher explained variance, despite not receiving the proprioceptive state as input.
 This advantage can be attributed to a key difference in their input: $V_{\text{vlm}}$ learns a direct mapping from observation to value, while $V_{\text{expert}}$ must contend with optimization challenges arising from coupled state and noisy action inputs.

-Nevertheless, to align with the design of the value function, we maintain the $V_{\text{expert}}$ architecture for the $\pi_0$, ensuring that state information is incorporated to calculate the value.
+Nevertheless, to align with the concept of the value function, we maintain the $V_{\text{expert}}$ architecture for the $\pi_0$, ensuring that state information is incorporated to estimate the value.

 \textbf{Structure.} We investigate a four-layer MLP versus a one-layer MLP, which mirrors the action-projection structure in the action expert.
 Results in \cref{fig:ablation_critic_design} indicate that the four-layer MLP leads to a more accurate value approximation, resulting in enhanced performance and training stability.